Shelly Fyant wants to run a food truck.

 Fyant’s work on that front continues, but she’s seen proof of the gains she’s made in small ways.
 People on the reservation, she says, are using phrases like “food security” and “food deserts” and doing things like shopping on the outsides of grocery stores (where the fresh products are).
 She even said seed was hard to find during the pandemic because so many people had turned to gardening as a hobby, food source or both.

 But Fyant has much more she wants to accomplish on her agenda.
-She is actively involved in programs dedicated to the crisis of Missing and Murdered Indigenous People (MMIP) and said she had a lengthy agenda that came with her appointment as chairwoman in 2020, something she’s been able to maybe get a third of the way through, in part because of the pandemic.
+She is actively involved in programs dedicated to the crisis of Missing and Murdered Indigenous People (MMIP) and said she had a lengthy agenda that came with her appointment as chairwoman in 2020, which she’s been able to maybe get a third of the way through, in part because of the pandemic.

 Still, she isn’t quite 100% committed to seeking another four years on the Tribal Council in 2022, when her second term is up.
 The chairperson is named every two years by a vote of the councilors, so a return to the council in 2022 would not necessarily mean she would return as chairwoman, but, at least as of late April, both a run for a third term and a second one as chairwoman were on Fyant’s personal agenda.